Advanced-hub/Advanced-hub/README.md

 I have 5 years coding experience, using python, java, c++, swift, and the basic set of web development languages like PHP, HTML, javascript, and some experience with using XML and TS.
 Im interested in meeting people who strive toward improving themselves whether in their technical skills or character.

 *   🌍  I'm based in KL,Malaysia
-*   ✉️  You can contact me at [Ang Jianming](https://github.com/AngJianming)
+*   ✉️  You can contact me at WhatsApp @ +60172538620 or via [LinkedIn]()
-*   🤝  I'm open to collaborating on Local Hackathons, and other IT and AI projects
+*   🤝  I'm open to collaborating on Start ups, Business Ideas, or any other IT and AI projects

 ### Skills
 <p align="left">